pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

 Finally I decided to represent key states with non-binary values, and that is why in the `Machine` definition the keypad is a `Vector Int`.
-Any value that is positive is considered as "pressed", and when a key gets pressed its value is set to a predefined number, like 20.
+Any value that is positive is considered as "pressed," and when a key gets pressed its value is set to a predefined number, like 20.
 Then the whole keypad gets *decayed* periodically, that is, all positive key values are decremented.
+That solution ended up working well.

 ## Emulation performance

-There is no much information on how to run the emulation -- how fast the CPU executes instructions, how often the screen gets refreshed, how they keep in sync, etc. It seems that the standard way is to run the main loop at a screen refresh rate and inside the loop the CPU executes multiple steps and then the screen gets redrawn.
-I supposed it would be cool if we could separately control the CPU and the screen:
+There is little information on how to run the emulation -- how fast the CPU executes instructions, how often the screen gets refreshed, how they keep in sync, etc. Based on some random information I gathered, here is what I decided to do:

 ```haskell
 -- Set up events